St Blazey: Cornish wrestling

+Football

 The town's football team, St Blazey A.F.C., was the first club of England International goalkeeper Nigel Martyn.

+Cricket

 The town is also home to St Blazey Cricket Club which has two teams.
 The cricket club is based at the top of Middleway Road.
 The club most recently won the Roseveare Cup in 2019, with both the first team and second team also gaining promotion from Division 3 & 5 East respectively.

 Notable people

 Notable people from the town include Edward Long, the historian, who was born at Roselyon, in 1734, and educated at Liskeard.
 It is claimed by some as the birthplace of Ralph Allen, notable architect of Bath, although his christening took place at St Columb Major.
 John Rogers, who supported the introduction of the man engine to Cornish mines, was curate here for a time.

 Charles Jeffries, a Commissioner in The Salvation Army, was posted to the town in 1883.